pepkit/hello_looper/README.md

 There are also other commands:
 - `looper check`: checks on the status (running, failed, completed) of your jobs
-- `looper summarize`: produces an output file that summarizes your project results
+- `looper report`: produces a static html report that summarizes your project results
 - `looper destroy`: completely erases all results so you can restart